Oliviervdh/Market-Open-RVR/README.md

 Step 6) Pasting the code in the Pine Editor >> Paste the code in the newly created indicator and click on "Safe" (right side of the screen, next to "Open").

-Step 7) Adding the indicator to your chart >> Click the "indicator" tab (top of the screen) to add a new indicator >> Click on my script >> type in name of indicator "Market Open RVR" >> Add to Favorites >> Add to chart.
+Step 7) Adding the indicator to your chart >> Click the "indicator" tab (top of the screen) to add a new indicator >> Click on my scripts >> type in name of indicator "Market Open RVR" >> Add to Favorites >> Add to chart.

 Step 8) Enjoy! ;)